 You might have to do a little bit of research, but most communities have a lot of free resources to offer!

-Community Days – Keep an eye out for local businesses hosting community days, free concerts, & First Friday type events.
+Community Days – Keep an eye out for local businesses hosting community days, free concerts, and First Friday type events.

-Rec Centers – A lot of YMCA’s & rec centers offer free events & open houses every so often!
-Keep an eye out & go enjoy the free amenities 🙂
+Rec Centers – A lot of YMCA’s and rec centers offer free events and open houses every so often!
+Keep an eye out and go enjoy the free amenities 🙂

 Shopping online doesn’t always save you money… it is easy to go down the rabbit hole of unnecessary purchases; BUT it can be an incredible resource with some self-restraint 🙂

 Grocery Shopping – Our local grocery store now offers an option where you can order your groceries online!
-I tried it out for the first time last week & loved it.
-I ordered everything online from home, chose a pick up time, drove there & parked in a designated spot, called them, & they brought my groceries out to me.
+I tried it out for the first time last week and loved it.
+I ordered everything online from home, chose a pick up time, drove there and parked in a designated spot, called them, and they brought my groceries out to me.
 The reason that I’m including this in my saving money article is because it prevents all of those unnecessary splurges that tend to happen while you are walking through the grocery store aisles!

 Frugal Websites – There are some great websites out there that focus on freebies, couponing, deals, & living a frugal life in general.
 Some of my favorites include the following: MoneySavingMom, Hip2Save, & Brad’s Deals.